 Where to Complain: Most concerns under this category should be addressed to the Alabama Department of Environmental Management.
 You can file a complaint at (334) 271-7700 or online here.
 In the event the issue you are complaining about falls under the jurisdiction of a different agency, ADEM should point this out to you and assist you in finding the appropriate contact info.
 If you aren’t sure if certain water pollution is permitted or not, you can ask us for assistance at [email protected].

 When It’s an Issue: Death is of course part of the natural life cycle of fish, which means a dead fish here or there may not be cause for alarm.
 But, when there are dozens of dead fish in a concentrated area, there may be an issue.
 The more fish, or the greater diversity of species, the worse the fish kill is.
 The more game fish involved, the more seriously the government will take it.
 Fish kills can be caused by numerous things from chemical spills to low dissolved oxygen.
 As such, note any unusual conditions of the water or weather and the time of day.

 Where to Complain: Take photographs and report fish kills immediately to the Alabama Department of Conservation and Natural Resources 24-hour hotline at 1-800-272-4263.
-Let us know as well at firstname.lastname@example.org.
+Let us know as well by emailing us at [email protected].

 When It’s an Issue: Weeds on the lake are an issue if the weeds are non-native and/or invasive, or create a navigational or safety issue.
 Some “weeds” are grasses which are actually great for the lake by providing fish habitat and increasing oxygen in the river.
 Sometimes bad algae like Lyngbya can grow on good grasses in the lake and must be treated.